tangjohannes/uber-android-utils/README.md

 Usage
 -----
-Why having a UberAsyncTask when we can use the AsyncTask class from the Android SDK?
+Why having a UberAsyncTask when one can use the AsyncTask class from the Android SDK?
 Two reasons:

 - UberAsyncTask makes it possible to queue requests
 - UberAsyncTask does not require to create a new instance after the execution has finished